 Weather in Switzerland in August

-This is peak summer season.
-Families (and it seems everyone else) come to Switzerland to enjoy the August weather.
-Temperatures can reach highs of 23°C, and it never gets too hot.
-Tourists from all over the world will be visiting Switzerland’s top sights.
-It’s an excellent time to escape the city and enjoy hiking in the countryside, skiing at year-round resort Zermatt, or even taking a train ride to the highest train station in the world at Jungfraujoch.
-Lucerne is a beautiful spot this time of year, and a good place to go if you want less chance of being caught in a rain shower.
+It’s an excellent time to escape the city and enjoy hiking in the countryside, skiing at the year-round resort Zermatt, or even taking a train ride to the highest train station in the world at Jungfraujoch.
+Lucerne is a beautiful spot this time of year and a good place to go if you want less chance of being caught in a rain shower.

 Weather in Switzerland in September